altocodenl/tagaway-mobile/tagaway/lib/readme.md

 ## TODO

+- Discuss
+   - No separate modal for new tag, just create or select
+   - Show last n tags on top

 - Fix ronin queries after untagging/deleting
 - Fix how carrousel looks when an image is rotated
 - Dynamize "you're looking at" (more than two tags)
 - When loading local pivs, check for existence and remove stale entries from pivMap
 - On scroll, change selected months in time header
 - When clicking on month on time header, jump to relevant scroll position
+- Check whether videos are being streamed

 - Calculate viewport dynamically and make views use its proportions (Tom)
 - Show number of pivs to be still uploaded (Tom)